 The 2022 annual bonuses were paid to our named executive officers in the form of fully vested shares of common stock under the Company's 2016 Incentive Award Plan granted on March 15, 2023, with the number of shares issued calculated by dividing the annual bonus amount payable to the named executive officer by the closing price per share of our common stock on the grant date.
-In satisfaction of this obligation, 62,209 shares, and 22,437 shares were issued to Messrs.
-Suen, and Sbahi on March 15, 2023.
+In satisfaction of this obligation, 62,209 shares were issued to Mr. Suen on March 15, 2023.
 The grant date fair value of the shares awarded to the named executive officers was equivalent to the annual performance bonus amounts reflected in the table above.

-(4) For 2022, this represents Company paid contributions to 401(k) retirement savings plan accounts for Mr. Suen and the cost of company paid life insurance for each named executive officers.
+(4) For 2023, this represents Company paid contributions to 401(k) retirement savings plan accounts and the cost of company paid life insurance for each named executive officers.